kongware/ftor/README.md

 ## What

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
 In essence, it consists of a runtime type system and a functional programming library building upon it.

+## Unstable

+ftor's type checker has great impact on the way you encode Javascript.
+It is in continuous flux in order to eventually achieve an optimal setting.
+Unfortunatelly, there are no benchmarks that I can follow, because this is somehow unexplored territory in Javascript.

 ## Why